 Section 212(e): The Two Year Home Residency Requirement

-Your J-1 program was supported directly or indirectly by US government and/or home government funding
+Your J-1 program was financed directly or indirectly by US government and/or home government funding

 You are a medical doctor sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG)